 If your loan is subsidized, you won’t be responsible for making any payments until after you graduate.
-Your interest rate typically should be at or below 6.8 percent.
-The government pays your interest for you while you’re in school.
+Under normal circumstances, the federal government pays the interest (rates set by federal law) on subsidized loans.

 Subsidized loans are reserved for students who can demonstrate a financial hardship.
-Most go to students whose families’ annual incomes are below $50,000.
+Most go to students whose families’ annual income is less than $50,000.

 If you’re an undergraduate, the maximum annual amount of a subsidized loan depends on your year in school.
-You cannot accrue more than $23,000 in subsidized Stafford Loans throughout your undergraduate studies.
+Here’s the breakdown for students who are dependents (subsidized maximum in parentheses):

 Unsubsidized Stafford Loans

 Outside of pandemic emergencies addressed by Congress and/or the president, unsubsidized loans require the borrower to pay the accumulated interest.
 But not until you graduate, drop out, or otherwise fail to qualify as a full-time student.

 The suspended interest rate on undergraduate loans beginning July 1, 2020, was 2.75%.
 For graduate students and professional-degree seekers, it was 4.3%.
 Parents PLUS loans checked in at 5.3%.

 Your annual Stafford Loan limit for unsubsidized loans ranges from $5,500 to $12,500, depending on your year in school and whether you are claimed as a dependent on someone’s tax return (see the bullet points above).

 If you are financially independent, you’re eligible for a larger loan.
 If you’re financially dependent but your parents are ineligible for Parent PLUS loans, you’re permitted the same maximum loans as if you were independent.